unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 According to the [Bureau of Labor Statistics (BSL)](http://www.bls.gov/cpi/cpifaq.htm), CPI is a measure of the average change over time in the prices paid by urban consumers for a market basket of goods and services.
 This market basket includes a wide variety of market items such as chicken, bedroom furniture, jewelry, eyeglasses, college tuiton, tobbaco, and many more items.
 CPI can be used to index the real value of, in our case, average employee salaries change over time using current dollars.
-The adjusted dollar amount is calculated by multiplying your adjusted value by the current CPI over the CPI at the beginning of your time period.
+The adjusted dollar amount is calculated by multiplying your adjusted value by the current CPI over the CPI at the at any specified time period to project the amount in current dollars.

 Let us now pull a dataset from the BLS website for CPI.
 A CPI dataset is available for download here: [http://data.bls.gov/cgi-bin/surveymost](http://data.bls.gov/cgi-bin/surveymost).
 The data is only available, however, in XLSX format.
 As a result, we will need to create a file job in Axibase collector to download tabular data from the Bureau of Labor Statistics file format and then upload it into